 Training: A comprehensive training program for the Rental Housing, Code Enforcement, and Neighborhood Revitalization Division inspectors will be implemented as appropriate.
 Currently several low to no cost opportunities are being made available.
 For example, on October 4 training was held on safety, ethics, and communication.
 The training was conducted by the City's Code Enforcement Manager, Tim Burns.
-Mr. Burns is a California Association of Code Enforcement Officers (CACEO) instructor and will also be conducting a code enforcement academy in Visalia beginning October 23.
+Mr. Burns is a California Association of Code Enforcement Officers (CACEO) instructor and will also be conducting a code enforcement academy in Visalia October 23-27 made available to several City staff members.
 This academy is the first module of three, and covers the basic foundation and principals of Code Enforcement.
 This class is intended for anyone who's interested in the career of Code Enforcement or a beginner technician.
 Several new code enforcement inspectors will be participating in the training; this does not impact ASET or the Rental Housing Improvement Program as all inspectors in these units are experienced inspectors.
-With sufficient resources, DARM's goal is to provide applicable testing or academies for all enforcement inspectors.
-The successful completion of the academy modules will result in formal training and certification.
+DARM will be offering additional training opportunities and applicable testing or academies for all enforcement inspectors in the coming weeks and months.
+The successful completion of the three academy modules and appropriate experience will result in CACEO certification.
 Additional low-to-no cost, and/or internal trainings that have recently been made available, or are scheduled include SPCA Animal Control training on dog behavior and safety in the field, Pacific Gas and Electric gas and electricity awareness training, and Development Code training.
 As staff is hired for the Rental Housing Improvement Program health and safety inspection trainings will be customized in addition to the training mentioned above.